Skip to main content

 Capability · 04

-Code-review the budget
+Review and approve the budget

-Pull-request workflow.
+Proposal workflow.
 Approvals.
 Comments on assumptions.
 The audit trail is automatic.

 Capability · 05